Aparna-Polineni/Build-MathBot/README.md

-Build a MathBot - workshop by freeCodeCamp
+Build a MathBot - workshop by freeCodeCamp.
-This bot will teach you about the Math object in JavaScript The Math object provides properties and methods for mathematical constants and functions.
+This bot will teach you about the Math object in JavaScript.
+The Math object provides properties and methods for mathematical constants and functions.
 It is a built-in object in JavaScript and does not require any additional libraries or imports.